alexandra-zaharia/alexandra-zaharia.github.io/_tabs/about.md

 Hi there!
 I'm a software engineer currently working in embedded systems.
 I hold a PhD degree in bioinformatics.
 During my PhD I taught computer science classes to Masters' students and found the whole experience very exciting.
 I'm passionate about problem solving and I view software development as craftsmanship.
 You can check out my [GitHub][] profile and [my resume](https://alexandra-zaharia.org){:target="_blank"}.

-Outside of work I enjoy <s>running, weightlifting and scuba diving</s> staying at home (COVID-19 edition), (my) cats, single player RPGs, sci-fi, coloring (yup you read that correctly) and many more.
+Outside of work I enjoy weightlifting and scuba diving <s>staying at home (COVID-19 edition)</s>, (my) cats, single player RPGs, sci-fi, coloring and many more.
 I love learning stuff, such as Spanish or drawing, and taking [scuba diving photos](https://www.ivresse-des-profondeurs.com/){:target="_blank"}.

-My favorite motto is:
+My motto is:

 > So much to learn... so little time!...

-(That's me, literally.)
+(The story of my life, literally.)

 I can't stand people who take themselves too seriously.